 to be compared with the SM values ${\tilde{g}_{V,\, \mathrm{SM}}^{\nu\,e}(M_Z)=-0.0433}$ and $g_{A,\, \mathrm{SM}}^{\nu\,e}=-0.5062$.

-If such a preference persists, it could indicate a small flavor-dependent BSM contribution, thus making it interesting to perform new and more precise $\nu$ES measurements.
-In Fig.~\ref{fig:2Dgvga} (left), we overlay the obtained contours with the sensitivity expected from a future xenon-based DMDD experiment with an exposure of 300 tonne years~\cite{DARWIN:2020bnc,Giunti:2023yha}.
+If such a preference persists, new and more precise $\nu$ES measurements would be needed.
+In Fig.~\ref{fig:2Dgvga} (left), we overlay the obtained contours with the sensitivity expected from a future xenon-based DMDD experiment with an exposure of 300 ton years~\cite{DARWIN:2020bnc,Giunti:2023yha}.
 It is interesting to notice that the expected precision will reach the level of our current global fit, thus showing the capability of discriminating the SM solution with respect to the degenerate one, without the need of including $e^+e^-$ data with additional assumptions~\cite{ParticleDataGroup:2024cfk}.
-Thus, future DMDD experiments will play a crucial role in testing the Standard Model with neutrinos only.
-However, such a level of precision requires to carefully account for the effects investigated in this work.
-In fact, even if the effect of the momentum transfer plays a small but non-negligible role in the global fit of the current data, in the future it will be mandatory to account for it.
-This is shown in Fig.~\ref{fig:2Dgvga} (right), where, restricting ourselves around the SM values for the couplings, the results of the global fit performed by correcting for the momentum transfer is compared to the case in which no correction is included.
+Thus, future DMDD experiments will play a crucial role in testing the standard model with neutrinos only.
+However, such a level of precision requires one to carefully account for the effects investigated in this Letter.
+In fact, even if the effect of the momentum transfer plays a small but nonnegligible role in the global fit of the current data, in the future it will be mandatory to account for it.
+This is shown in Fig.~\ref{fig:2Dgvga} (right), where, restricting ourselves around the SM values for the couplings, the result of the global fit performed by correcting for the momentum transfer is compared to the case in which no correction is included.
 We superimposed the contours obtained by the sensitivity study of a future DMDD in the same two scenarios.
 Neglecting the effect of momentum transfer results in a significant shift, as large as 50\%, on $\tilde{g}_{V}^{\nu\,e}(M_Z)$.
-Future proposed measurements with high precision such as DUNE~\cite{deGouvea:2019wav} and the LHC Forward Physics Facility~\cite{MammenAbraham:2023psg} will provide similar crucial information for testing the SM with neutrinos.\\ \\ To conclude, in this work we present the state-of-the-art of a global fit of neutrino data, in particular re-analysing a vast sample of neutrino-electron and neutrino-nucleus scattering data, to extract the most stringent constraints on the neutrino charge radius, which show no significant evidence for flavor-dependent deviations from the SM picture.
+Future proposed measurements with high precision such as DUNE~\cite{deGouvea:2019wav}, future ultranear reactor experiments~\cite{Brdar:2024lud}, and the LHC Forward Physics Facility~\cite{MammenAbraham:2023psg} will provide similar crucial information for testing the SM with neutrinos.\\ \\ To conclude, in this Letter we present the state-of-the-art of a global fit of neutrino data, in particular reanalyzing a vast sample of neutrino-electron and neutrino-nucleus scattering data, to extract the most stringent constraints on the neutrino charge radius, which show no significant evidence for flavor-dependent deviations from the SM picture.
 Moreover, we set stringent constraints on the vector and axial-vector neutral current couplings to perform a robust test of the electroweak theory.
 The available data are not sufficient to exclude the degenerate solution, which remains the preferred one.
 Thus, we emphasize the importance of radiative corrections and momentum-dependent effects, highlighting their critical role in future precision measurements.